-You are a withholding agent for purposes of Chapter 4 if you are a U.S. or foreign person, in whatever capacity acting, that has control, receipt, custody, disposal, or payment of a withholdable payment.
-Similar rules for determining who is a withholding agent as those described in Chapter 3 Withholding Requirements, earlier, also apply for Chapter 4.
-For purposes of Chapter 4, a withholding agent includes a participating foreign financial institution (FFI) (including a reporting Model 2 FFI) or registered deemed-compliant FFI to the extent such FFI makes a withholdable payment.
+You are a withholding agent for purposes of chapter 4 if you are a U.S. or foreign person, in whatever capacity you are acting, that has control, receipt, custody, disposal, or payment of a withholdable payment.
+Similar rules for determining who is a withholding agent as those described in Chapter 3 Withholding Requirements, earlier, also apply for chapter 4.
+For purposes of chapter 4, a withholding agent includes a participating foreign financial institution (FFI) (including a reporting Model 2 FFI) or registered deemed-compliant FFI to the extent such FFI makes a withholdable payment.

-Under Chapter 4 of the Code, a withholding agent that makes a withholdable payment to a payee that is an FFI must withhold 30% on the payment unless the withholding agent is able to treat the FFI as a participating FFI, deemed-compliant FFI, or exempt beneficial owner.
-A withholding agent also must withhold 30% on a withholdable payment made to a payee that is a foreign entity other than an FFI (that is, a nonfinancial foreign entity, or NFFE) that fails to identify its substantial U.S. owners (or certify that it does not have any substantial U.S. owners) unless the payment is excepted from withholding under the regulations to section 1472.
-A participating FFI is a withholding agent under Chapter 4 and is required to withhold on a withholdable payment to the extent required under the FFI agreement, including on a payment made to an account holder that the FFI is required to treat as a recalcitrant account holder.
-A reporting Model 1 FFI is required to withhold under Chapter 4 to the extent required in the applicable Intergovernmental Agreement (IGA).
-A registered deemed-compliant FFI (other than a reporting Model 1 FFI) is required to withhold under Chapter 4 to the extent reguired under the conditions applicable to its registered deemed-compliant FFI status.
+Under chapter 4 of the Internal Revenue Code, a withholding agent that makes a withholdable payment to a payee that is an FFI must withhold 30% on the payment unless the withholding agent is able to treat the FFI as a participating FFI, deemed-compliant FFI, or exempt beneficial owner.
+A withholding agent must also withhold 30% on a withholdable payment made to a payee that is a foreign entity other than an FFI (that is, a nonfinancial foreign entity, or NFFE) that fails to identify its substantial U.S. owners (or certify that it does not have any substantial U.S. owners) unless the payment is excepted from withholding under the regulations to section 1472 of the Internal Revenue Code.
+A participating FFI is a withholding agent under chapter 4 and is required to withhold on a withholdable payment to the extent required under the FFI agreement, including on a payment made to an account holder that the FFI is required to treat as a recalcitrant account holder.
+A reporting Model 1 FFI is required to withhold under chapter 4 to the extent required in the applicable Intergovernmental Agreement (IGA).
+A registered deemed-compliant FFI (other than a reporting Model 1 FFI) is required to withhold under chapter 4 to the extent required under the conditions applicable to its registered deemed-compliant FFI status.
 See Regulations section 1.1471-5(f)(1) for a description of the types of registered deemed-compliant FFIs that may have withholding requirements.

 Generally, a withholdable payment is a payment of U.S. source fixed or determinable annual or periodical (FDAP) income.
-Specific exceptions to withholdable payments apply instead of the exemptions from withholding or taxation provided under Chapter 3.
+Specific exceptions to withholdable payments apply instead of the exemptions from withholding or taxation provided under chapter 3.
 See Income Subject to Withholding, later, for more information on payments of U.S. source FDAP income that are excepted from the definition of withholdable payment.

-If a withholding agent makes a payment subject to both Chapter 4 withholding and Chapter 3 withholding, the withholding agent must apply the withholding provisions of Chapter 4, and need not withhold on the payment under Chapter 3 to the extent that it has withheld under Chapter 4.
+If a withholding agent makes a payment subject to both chapter 4 withholding and chapter 3 withholding, the withholding agent must apply the withholding provisions of chapter 4, and need not withhold on the payment under chapter 3 to the extent that it has withheld under chapter 4.

-Similar rules for withholding agent liability for tax, determination of amount to withhold, and when to withhold as those described in Chapter 3 Withholding Requirements, earlier, also apply for Chapter 4.
+Similar rules for withholding agent liability for tax, determination of amount to withhold, and when to withhold as those described in Chapter 3 Withholding Requirements, earlier, also apply for chapter 4.